EighteenZi/rocksdb_wiki/Block-Cache.md

 ### Simulated Cache

-`SimCache` is a utility to predict cache hit rate if cache capacity or number of shards is changed.
+`SimCache` is an utility to predict cache hit rate if cache capacity or number of shards is changed.
 It wraps around the real `Cache` object that the DB is using, and runs a shadow LRU cache simulating the given capacity and number of shards, and measure cache hits and misses of the shadow cache.
-The utility is useful when user want to open a DB with, say, 4GB cache size, but would like to know what the cache hit rate will become if cache size enlarge to, say, 64GB.
+The utility is useful when user wants to open a DB with, say, 4GB cache size, but would like to know what the cache hit rate will become if cache size enlarge to, say, 64GB.
 To create a simulated cache:

     // This cache is the actual cache use by the DB. std::shared_ptr<Cache> cache = NewLRUCache(capacity);